7 Ways to Encourage Positive Behaviour in your Dog

 Get Everyone in your Family Involved

-With positive reinforcement, you can also involve your children in training your dog by giving them a bunch of dog treats and teach them commands; however, it is necessary to perform the training under safe environment and adult supervision.
+With positive reinforcement, you can also involve your children in training your dog by giving them a bunch of dog treats and teach them commands; however, it is necessary to perform the training in a safe environment and with adult supervision.